The Johann Distler KG metalware factory was founded in Nüremberg, Germany around 1900.

 On January 14, 1926 shareholder Siegmund Heussinger passed away and in his place Doctor Ludwig Heussinger of Schweinfurt

 became a full shareholder.
-In 1935 the company was forced to change ownership.
+In 1935 the company was forced to change ownership completely.
 The owners Braun & Meyer were Jewish

 and were forced to sell the company as the German Aryanization laws mandated no Jewish ownership of companies.